kirbs-btw/b25-model/README.md

 Chiang, H.Y., Camacho-Collados, J. and Pardos, Z., 2020, November.
 Understanding the source of semantic regularities in word embeddings.
 In Proceedings of the 24th Conference on Computational Natural Language Learning (pp. 119-131).

 Wang, Y. and Craig, P., 2017, November.
 Vector space model embedding for recomender system neural networks.
 In 2017 4th International Conference on Systems and Informatics (ICSAI) (pp. 599-604).
 IEEE.

+Köse, B., Eken, S. and Sayar, A., 2017.
+Playlist generation via vector representation of songs.
+In Advances in Big Data: Proceedings of the 2nd INNS Conference on Big Data, October 23-25, 2016, Thessaloniki, Greece 2 (pp. 179-185).
+Springer International Publishing.

 ### General Observations and Future Steps
 - **Need for Larger Test Sets**: All models should be tested against a much larger set of playlists, as testing on only 250 playlists may not provide sufficient variability and insight into model performance.
 Thats about 10.000 songs